cosmos/cosmos-sdk/db/README.md

 ### In-memory DB ###

 The in-memory DB in the `db/memdb` package cannot be persisted to disk.
 It is implemented using the Google [btree](https://pkg.go.dev/github.com/google/btree) library.
-  * This currently does not perform write conflict detection, so it only supports a single write-transaction at a time (multiple concurrent read-transactions are supported).
+  * This currently does not perform write conflict detection, so it only supports a single open write-transaction at a time.
+Multiple and concurrent read-transactions are supported.